cs181f/project3/Application_Server_Specification.md

 * '/builds/new'

 This route will expose the ability to rebuild any builds that have already been built.
+This allows users to see if older builds fail new tests.

 The Application Server must fulfill the following requirements: